Rosettea/Hilbish/docs/api/snail.md

 A Snail is a shell script interpreter instance.

 ### Methods
+#### dir(path)
+Changes the directory of the snail instance.
+The interpreter keeps its set directory even when the Hilbish process changes directory, so this should be called on the `hilbish.cd` hook.

 #### run(command, streams)
 Runs a shell command.
-Works the same as `hilbish.run`.
+Works the same as `hilbish.run`, but only accepts a table of streams.